Page Structure

 Variations

-The main class Section sets the section’s structure and default padding.
+The main class section sets the section’s structure and default padding.
 Variations are applied with combo classes to adjust background and font colors.
+Combo classes follow the pattern: section is-secondary

 Padding

-The Section class includes vertical padding by default.
+The section class includes vertical padding by default.
 Use utilities to adjust:

 Container

-The Container class centers content and applies a max-width with internal horizontal padding.
+The container class centers content and applies a max-width with internal horizontal padding.
 It ensures consistent alignment across all layouts.

-These combos classes adjust the width:
+These combo classes adjust the width:

 Padding Control